deepns/codegym/notes/journal.md

   - continuing sync.Mutex
   - read file line by line using bufio.Scanner
   - added channel to communicate between the workers and main
+  - expanded mutex example into a bigger one with multiple go concepts in use.
 - Day 74 #golang
   - revisit maps. access missing keys, check key exists or not
   - sync.Mutex.
 Added a sample ledger app to make use of sync.Mutex